sp8cky/Automation-Scripts/Mail/README.md

 3. [Disclaimer](#disclaimer)

 ## Implemented features
-- Reads the recipient information (name and e-mail address) from a specified Excel file.
+- Reads the recipient information (name and email address) from a specified Excel file.
-- Sends e-mails with attached files from a specified directory.
+- Sends emails with attached files of all types from a specified directory.
 - Logs the sending status in a log file.
 - Supports user-defined SMTP server settings.